 Schedule them in the last 20 days, when you will have completed the preparation entirely.

 One thing that you should keep in mind is NEVER to schedule your mocks on consecutive days.
 This will exhaust you and jumble things up in your head.
-The best way to go about it is to take a GRE practice test on one day.
-Review the mistakes you made on it, the next day.
+The best way to go about it is to take a GRE practice test in one day.
+Review the mistakes you made on it the next day.

 This way, if you have 8 GRE Mock tests to take, you will need a total of 16 days for them.

-During those days, you need to solve the GRE Practice test 2020, mimicking the actual test environment with the same breaks and no distractions as if it is the actual test day.
+During those days, you need to solve the GRE Practice Test 2024, mimicking the actual test environment with the same breaks and no distractions as if it were the actual test day.
 This will help you get a realistic idea of your preparation.
 Moreover, you can get GRE Free Mock tests or GRE Free Practice tests once you register for the test on the ETS website.
 After solving the ETS Mocks and the Manhattan Mocks, you can go through the explanations.